 Assistance along escape routes

 Since the closing of national borders along the Balkan route in early 2016, many refugees have remained stuck in the Balkans and can make no further headway.
 HEKS/EPER is present in Serbia and offers assistance, for example, in providing and maintaining various accommodation facilities for refugees.
-Besides, HEKS/EPER has been supporting the "humanitarian corridors" project in Italy since 2016, under which highly vulnerable Syrian war refugees with a humanitarian visa are safely airlifted to Italy and given support in making a fresh start there.
+Besides, HEKS/EPER has been supporting the "humanitarian corridors" project in Italy from 2016 to 2019, under which highly vulnerable Syrian war refugees with a humanitarian visa are safely airlifted to Italy and given support in making a fresh start there.

 Assistance in Switzerland